Yuval Avital: Music

-His compositions and stage works includes 6 chamber Operas (coined by the artist as Icon-SonicOperas), large scale works involving tens and sometimes hundreds of performers (coin by the artists as Massive Sonic Works) quartets, orchestral works and chamber music, often with a strong multimedia components.
-These works have been presented at opera houses, venues, and festivals, including the Parma Opera House Teatro Regio, Teatro Due Parma, Modena Freni-Pavarotti Opera House, Teatro Valli Reggio Emilia, Teatro Comunale di Como, Musiktheater im Revier Gelsenkirchen, Centre Pompidou Paris, National Conservatory of China, Tel Aviv Museum, Palazzo Reale Milan, Warsaw Autumn Festival, London Design Festival, Brighton Festival, MiTo SettembreMusica Festival, RomaEuropa Festival, and Matera European Capital of Culture, performed by leading ensembles and soloists such as PMCE Parco della Musica Contemporanea Ensemble, Tempo Reale Ensemble, Meitar Ensemble, Auditivvokal Dresden, Quartetto Lyskamm, Nicholas Isherwood, Monica Benvenuti, Silvia Pepe, Paolo De Gaspari, Maria Grazia Bellocchio, Maurizio Ben Omar, Dirk Hirthe, Eros Sabbatani, Seiko Tanaka, Michele Selva, Maurizio Barbetti, Gianpaolo Antongirolami, Sergio Scappini, and Giovanni Cospito, conducted by Tonino Battista, José Luis Gomez–Rios, Sandro Gori and Olaf Katzer to name some.
+Avital's compositions and stage works include 6 chamber Operas (coined by the artist as Icon-Sonic Operas), large scale works involving tens and sometimes hundreds of performers (coined by the artist as Massive Sonic Works) quartets, orchestral works and chamber music, often with strong multimedia components.
+These works have been presented at opera houses, venues, and festivals, including the Parma Opera House Teatro Regio, Teatro Due Parma, National Conservatory of China, Tel Aviv Museum, and the Warsaw Autumn Festival, along with ensembles and soloists such as PMCE Parco della Musica Contemporanea Ensemble, Tempo Reale Ensemble, Meitar Ensemble, Auditivvokal Dresden, and Quartetto Lyskamm.

-Different works of Avital are dedicated to humanitarian issues such as his Opera Fuga Perpetua (2016) whose protagonists are refugees, which is endorsed by United Nations UNHCR; and his Opera Giobbe [Job, 2018 ] (איוב), commissioned by the Italian Government and the Italian the chairmanship of the IHRA (International Holocaust Remembrance Alliance) in occasion of the 80th anniversary of the promulgation of the racial laws, In which he connected the holocaust to the genocides which followed afterwards till today.
+Some of Avital's works are dedicated to humanitarian issues.
+These include his opera Fuga Perpetua (2016) whose protagonists are refugees, which is endorsed by United Nations UNHCR; and his Opera Giobbe [Job, 2018 ] (איוב), commissioned by the Italian Government and the Italian the chairmanship of the IHRA (International Holocaust Remembrance Alliance) in occasion of the 80th anniversary of the promulgation of the racial laws, In which he connected the Holocaust to the genocides which followed afterwards till today.

-In his compositions Avital often includes important carriers of non-western traditions (such as Samaritans, gong and bamboo ensembles of South-East Asia, nomads of Kazakhstan and many others), as well as vocal communities of non-musicians (coined by the artists as ‘Crowd Music’), collaborations with scientists from institutes such as NASA, ESA, INGV and with ethnographic and ethnomusicological archives.
+In his compositions, Avital often includes important carriers of non-western traditions (such as Samaritans, gong and bamboo ensembles of South-East Asia, nomads of Kazakhstan and many others), as well as vocal communities of non-musicians (coined by the artists as ‘Crowd Music’), collaborations with scientists from institutes such as NASA, ESA, INGV and with ethnographic and ethnomusicological archives.

-Since 2019 Yuval Avital his musical and artistic practices often unite.